 I'll pause for a moment here so that you can consider whether or not you're teachable concerning your words (and your heart).
 Answer within yourself whether or not you actually want God reveal to you the truth about your words.
 If you don't, it's good to admit it; you can invite God to give you a teachable heart.
 If you are teachable, pray what David prayed in these verses.
-And then put on your seatbelt because it could be a rough ride.
+And receive whatever God shows you as a good gift to you and to everybody who hears your words.